nadzamm/Praccomp2024/README.md

 #### Project Summary

-Specific species of trematodes are known to influence consumption of epiphytes off seagrass blades by their host the eastern mudsnail (Ilyanassa obsoleta).
-However, there is little known about how parasites present across multiple sites and seasons could indirectly affect seagrass ecosystems through host behavior modulation.
+Specific species of trematodes are known to influence consumption of epiphytes off seagrass blades by their host the eastern mudsnail (*Ilyanassa obsoleta*).

+- There is little known about how parasites present across multiple sites and seasons could indirectly affect seagrass ecosystems through host behavior modulation.

-Altogether, the proposed study seeks to **understand the indirect consequences parasite diversity has upon ecosystem structure though host behavior modulation.** I will investigate the cascading trait-mediated indirect effects of different trematodes on ecosystem structural components: biodiversity and species richness of meiofauna and infauna.
-I will also investigate the potential mechanisms in which trematodes indirectly instigate these structural changes (host movement behavior, benthic chlorophyll-a, nutrient flux, and sediment properties). **I hypothesize that differences in trematode size and physiological impact are the likely mechanisms behind trait-mediated indirect effects upon mudflat ecosystem structure: HQ is the largest trematode with the most physiological effect on I. obsoleta, followed by LS, and lastly ZL.**
+The proposed study seeks to:

+- **understand the indirect consequences parasite diversity has upon ecosystem structure though host behavior modulation.**
+- I will investigate the cascading trait-mediated indirect effects of different trematodes on ecosystem structural components: biodiversity and species richness of meiofauna and infauna.
+- I will also investigate the potential mechanisms in which trematodes indirectly instigate these structural changes
+- host movement behavior, benthic chlorophyll-a, nutrient flux, and sediment properties). **I hypothesize that differences in trematode size and physiological impact are the likely mechanisms behind trait-mediated indirect effects upon mudflat ecosystem structure: HQ is the largest trematode with the most physiological effect on I. obsoleta, followed by LS, and lastly ZL.**

 Data is collected across 10 sample sites (Manatee Street Park, 103 Sunny Point, 135 Jones Landing, 113 Mary Lane (hereafter Reference Marsh), Pine Knoll Shores, University of North Carolina: Institute of Marine Science (UNC IMS), Carrot Island, Harkers Island Bridge, Miramar Road, 465 Oak Hammock), 3 seasons (Early SUmmer, Late Summer, Fall), and three regions of North Carolina's coastal shores (Bogue Sound, Back Sound, and the Straits).